Parzival1918/bibman/docs/commands/check.md

 #### Arguments

-* **IDENTIFIER** - The identifier of the entry to add.
+* `IDENTIFIER` The identifier of the entry to add.
 Can be a URL of an article, DOI, PMCID or PMID.

 #### Options

-* **--timeout** - The maximum time to wait for the request to complete.
+* `--timeout` The maximum time to wait for the request to complete.
 Default is 5 seconds.

 ### library